dotnet/docs-maui/docs/migration/native-essentials.md

 title: "Migrate Xamarin.Essentials code in .NET for Android and .NET for iOS apps"
 description: "Learn how to migrate your Xamarin.Essentials code in .NET for iOS and .NET for Android apps." ms.date: 03/09/2023
-no-loc: [ "Xamarin.Essentials" ]
+no-loc: [ "Xamarin.Essentials", ".NET MAUI" ]
 ---

 # Migrate Xamarin.Essentials code in .NET for Android and .NET for iOS apps

-Xamarin.Essentials is a fundamental library for nearly every Xamarin app, and it's features are now part of .NET Multi-platform App UI (.NET MAUI).
+Xamarin.Essentials is a fundamental library for nearly every Xamarin app, and its functionality is now part of .NET Multi-platform App UI (.NET MAUI).

-To make use of .NET MAUIs cross-platform APIs for native device features, that were formerly known as Xamarin.Essentials, use the following process:
+To make use of .NET MAUIs APIs for native device functionality, that was formerly known as Xamarin.Essentials, use the following process:

-1. Remove the Xamarin.Essentials NuGet package.
+1. Remove the Xamarin.Essentials NuGet package from your .NET for Android or .NET for iOS app.
-1. Modify your project file to Add `<UseMauiEssentials>true</UseMauiEssentials>` to your .csproj.
+1. Set the `$(UseMauiEssentials)` build property to `true` in your project file.
+For more information, see [Modify your project file](#modify-your-project-file).
-1. Call the `Init` method to initialize the functionality.
+1. Initialize the "essentials" functionality by calling the `Platform.Init` method.
+For more information, see [Initialize the platform](#initialize-the-platform).
-1. Call additional methods as required.
+1. Perform additional setup, if required.
+For more information, see [Perform additional setup](#perform-additional-setup).
-1. Adjust namespaces.
+1. Add using directives for the required functionality.
+For more information, see [Add using directives](#add-using-directives).

 ## Modify your project file

-To use .NET MAUIs "essentials" features in your .NET for iOS or .NET for Android app, modify your project file and set the `$(UseMauiEssentials)` build property to `true`.
+To use .NET MAUIs native device functionality in your .NET for iOS or .NET for Android app, modify your project file and set the `$(UseMauiEssentials)` build property to `true`.

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)